Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Proposed Subspace Approach

-Since the dimension of the subspace $s$ is randomly drawn from 1 to $d$
+Since the dimension of the subspace $k$ is randomly drawn from 1 to $d$

-the expectation of $S$ is then $\mathbb{E}(S) = \frac{1+d}{2}$.
-Therefore, on average the dimension of our ESSI functions is near half of the dimension of the original problem.
-This also makes our ESSI functions easier to solve compared with the original EI function.
+the expectation of $k$ is then $\mathbb{E}(K) = \frac{1+d}{2}$.
+Therefore, on average the dimension of our SSEI and SS$q$EI functions is near half of the dimension of their counterparts.
+This also makes our subspace acquisition functions easier to solve compared with the original acquisition functions.